ArchitectingSoftware/CNSE-Class-Demo-Files/gcp-iaas/readme.md

 1. The first step requires you to use the GCP GUI Console.
 Before we can use Terraform, we need to create a service account that will provide Terraform the permissions needed to create our infrastructure.
 There are a number of steps in this process.
 Detailed instructions are here:  [SETUP SERVICE ACCOUNT](setup-service-account.md).

 2. Now that you have created your service account, we need to protect the json file we just created.
 It has a number of permissions, and you dont want somebody to accidently get access to this file.
 A **VERY COMMON** mistake is that they get uploaded to GitHub by accident, and then hackers/crypto miners find them and can use resources in your cloud account that **WILL COST YOU MONEY**.
-So before we forget lets create a `.gitignore` file and add the following contents (which also don't copy the terraform temp files):
+So before we forget lets create a `.gitignore` file and add the following contents (which also don't copy the terraform temporary and generated files that could contain sensitive information you dont want published to a public github repo):

 ```
 #Minimal .gitignore for Terraform and GCP Keys
 .terraform*
+terraform.tfvars
 *.json
 .terraform/
+terraform.*
 ```
 3. Now that we have all of this setup.
 We can use Terraform to provision our infrastructure.
 The 3 Terraform commands you will use are:
     - `terraform init`: This command ensure you have all of the plugins you need installed by terraform and that terraform is properly configured.